How law firms should use FAQs without creating duplicate service-page intent

 Take a law firm that has a main compensation page, a Sydney compensation location page, and a campaign landing page for a specific referral or advertising channel.
 The main page can answer broad fit and scope questions.
 The Sydney page can answer local-market relevance questions.
 The campaign page can answer narrower intake and next-step questions for that audience.
 If every page uses the same FAQ block, the cluster loses precision.

-This is why FAQ planning should sit alongside GEO for law firms, legal landing page design, and intake and conversion page design, not as an isolated content task.
+This is why FAQ planning should sit alongside GEO for law firms, law firm landing pages, and intake and conversion page design, not as an isolated content task.

 When a question stays in the FAQ and when it becomes a separate article